Density of rainbow triangles and properly colored $K_4$'s

 \section{Introduction}

 The following is a classical question in graph theory: Given graphs $H_1$ and $H_2$, if $G$ has a fixed number of copies of $H_1$, what is the maximum number of copies of $H_2$ that $G$ can have?
 The earliest instance of this question is Mantel's theorem \cite{Mantel}, which states that a triangle-free graph on $n$ vertices contains at most $\frac 14n^2$ edges.
-Tur\'an's theorem \cite{Turan} from 1941 similarly gives an exact answer for the maximum number of edges in a $K_r$-free graph on $n$ vertices.
+Tur\'an's theorem \cite{Turan} from 1941 similarly determines the maximum number of edges in a $K_r$-free graph on $n$ vertices.
 Zykov's theorem \cite{Zykov} from 1949 generalizes Tur\'an's theorem, showing that Tur\'an's extremal construction also maximizes the number of copies of $K_s$ in a $K_r$-free graph for each $s < r$.

 In 1972, a problem of Erd\H os and S\'os appeared in~\cite{Erdos1972} asking for the maximum number of rainbow triangles in a $3$-edge-colored graph on $n$ vertices.
 They conjectured that the extremal construction is given by the iterated blowup of a properly colored $K_4$, which contains $(\frac 1{15} + o(1)) n^3$ rainbow triangles (see Figure~\ref{fig:iter}(b)).